 2.1.
 WordPress Simple Plugin

-In this section, we setup a simple WordPress Plugin and also explain an easy way to deploy it during development phase.
+In this tutorial, we setup a simple WordPress Plugin and also explain an easy way to deploy it during development phase.

-We use Eclipse IDE with PDT (PHP Development Tools), but you are free to use your favorite PHP IDE.
+We use VSCode as IDE, but you are free to use your favorite PHP IDE.

 The header comments are mandatory items and from this WordPress knows that it a plugin.
 WordPress also use these comments to display info about the plugin.